 Celiac Disease is a genetic disorder, which becomes an autoimmune disease over time, through repeated exposure to gluten.
 Individuals who have this genetic variant experience damage to their cells each time they are exposed to gluten.
 If you have the genes that predispose you to Celiac Disease, when you consume gluten, your body sees the gluten as a foreign substance and sends out “fighter cells” to attack the invader.
 However, over time these “fighter cells” can end up attacking and damaging the small pockets in your intestine called villi.
+This can be when Celiac flare up symptoms tend to start.

 The disease also causes sores to develop along the walls of the digestive tract.
 Whereas gluten triggers an immune system attack that can lead to Celiac Disease, Crohn’s Disease flare-ups can be triggered by a variety of irritants.
-Some people with the disease may seem to tolerate gluten, but have to avoid other foods such as dairy and spicy foods to avoid flare-ups.
+Some people with the disease may seem to tolerate gluten but have to avoid other foods such as dairy and spicy foods to avoid flare-ups.

 However, Crohn’s Disease symptoms can often be triggered by foods that were previously tolerated.
-Sores can become infected and medical treatment of people with the advanced Crohn’s disease can involve removal of parts of their intestines While the damage from Celiac disease is generally limited to the intestines, Crohn’s disease can trigger inflammation in other parts of your body such as the eyes.
+Sores can become infected and medical treatment of people with advanced Crohn’s disease can involve the removal of parts of their intestines While the damage from Celiac disease is generally limited to the intestines, Crohn’s disease can trigger inflammation in other parts of your body such as the eyes.

 Having one of these conditions doesn’t mean you’ll get the other one.
 However, you are at an increased risk of developing Crohn’s disease if you have Celiac disease.
 Also, if you continue to eat gluten and don’t treat your Celiac Disease then you can develop bigger problems such as: